1872 United States presidential election: Disputed votes

 During the joint session of Congress for the counting of the electoral vote on February 12, 1873, five states had objections that were raised regarding their results.
 However, unlike the objections which would be made in 1877, these did not affect the outcome of the election.

 This election was the last in which Arkansas voted for a Republican until 1972, and the last in which it voted against the Democrats until 1968.
-Alabama and Mississippi would not be carried by a Republican again until 1964, and they would not vote against the Democrats until 1948.
+Alabama and Mississippi were not carried by a Republican again until 1964, and they would not vote against the Democrats until 1948.
 North Carolina and Virginia would not vote Republican again until 1928.
 West Virginia, Delaware and New Jersey would not vote Republican again until 1896.